With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePotomac Highlands Guild Hampshire County Clinic Office is a mental health clinic in Romney, WV, located at 53 West Main Street, 26757 zip code area.
 Potomac Highlands Guild Hampshire County Clinic Office provides outpatient treatment.
-Potomac Highlands Guild Hampshire County Clinic Office offers psychotropic medication, trauma therapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Additional services offered at Potomac Highlands Guild Hampshire County Clinic Office include suicide prevention services, case management and family psychoeducation.
+Potomac Highlands Guild Hampshire County Clinic Office offers behavior modification, cognitive behavioral therapy and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
+Additional services offered at Potomac Highlands Guild Hampshire County Clinic Office include family psychoeducation, case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.